 - Food pantries are available: The majority of our partner agencies and programs remain open.
 Find a food program here.
 We recommend calling before you go to confirm program hours and requirements.

 - Food assistance is an essential service.
-The Food Depository and community partners throughout our network will stay open during the Illinois ‘Stay-at-Home’ order.
 While some programs have temporarily closed, we’re working closely with our network to support continued operations.

 - Neighborhood pop-ups: We are working with partners to add pop-up pantry sites on Chicago’s South and West Sides.
 See the latest pop-up pantry schedule here.

-- Meals for children: Many schools are providing take-home meals that families can pick up.
+- Summer meals for children: Many schools and community sites are providing take-home meals that families can pick up.
 Some schools are providing multiple days’ worth of food.
-Call your child’s school or visit this Chicago Public Schools page for more details.
+Find summer meal sites here.

 P-EBT is a benefit that can help buy food for school-age children between the ages of 3-17 and youth aged 18-22 (in high school).
 P-EBT is available for children and youth who would receive free and reduced-price meals if schools were in session.
 Apply online for P-EBT at abe.illinois.gov or call our hotline at 773-843-5416 for help.
 Review and share our guide for help understanding P-EBT.